Planning and Heritage Investigations for Berry

 Share Planning and Heritage Investigations for Berry on Facebook Share Planning and Heritage Investigations for Berry on Twitter Share Planning and Heritage Investigations for Berry on Linkedin Email Planning and Heritage Investigations for Berry link

-Council has resolved to investigate and prepare a new Development Control Plan for part of Berry (east of the Princes Highway), and a new Princess Street Heritage Conservation Area (between the existing Queen Street and Berry Showground HCAs).
+Council has been preparing a new Development Control Plan for part of Berry (east of the Princes Highway), and a new Princess Street Heritage Conservation Area (between the existing Queen Street and Berry Showground HCAs).

 A Development Control Plan (DCP) is a locally adopted written document that provides detailed planning and design guidelines for proposed development.
 These guidelines support the planning controls in a Local Environmental Plan (LEP).